 - toasted sesame seeds

 - In a bowl mix together soy sauce, ginger and mirin.

 - Add pork slices then marinate for at least 30 minutes.

 - Remove pork from bowl then reserve the marinade.

-- Pour marinade into pan then stir for 30 seconds.
+- Pour marinade into pan then stir for a minute

 - Remove from wok then serve with rice and shredded cabbage.